stho32/Treehouse-03-Build-an-Interactive-Form/Documentation/notes.md

 I added data- Attributes to the options so that they know to which shirt they belong.
 That can be used for filtering.

+R3 is clearly a description of a javascript interaction, isn't it.
+So I think the placeholder should not be there.
+To set me up for the right decision, I reviewed the requirement video that shows the interaction that "the customer" wishes for.

+Updating index.html...
+  - "Your job role" is not a labeled field but a text field with a placeholder
+  - The drop down with the colors does not contain the "placeholder" in a hardcoded fashion.

 ...
 I should update R1 to use const references to DOM components.
 Its just a bit more beautiful :).